dai2024/Readme/README.md

 ## Employ [] time for charity <- [one's] my
 1. Their time could be usefully employed in doing research
+2. I'm not very good at driving.

+Would you mind taking a turn driving
 --------

 [sample link mozilla](https://www.mozilla.org/en-US/about/manifesto/)\